View Search Results

 What's Here

-WIC Program offered by Public Health in Seattle & King County at Birch Creek in Kent Health Center
+WIC Program offered by Public Health in Seattle & King County at North Seattle Health Center's Meridian Center for Health

 Provides nutrition assistance and education for low-income pregnant and post-partum women, infants, and children under age 5.
 Benefits are valued at about $150 for a family of two per month.
 In the summer, participants can receive additional farmers market vouchers.